 The Altitude Card range offers a choice of which points program you want to direct your points into: either Qantas Frequent Flyer or Westpac’s own loyalty program Altitude Rewards.

-Note that there is an annual $50 Qantas Rewards fee on the Westpac Altitude Platinum Mastercard if you have selected to earn Qantas Points (rather than Altitude Rewards).
+Note that there is an annual $50 Qantas Rewards fee on top of the card fee on the Westpac Altitude Platinum Qantas Mastercard to allow you to earn Qantas Points (rather than Altitude Rewards).

-When choosing Qantas Platinum over Altitude Rewards Platinum, you’ll also need to factor in the different earn rates of each currency and transfer rates to partner programs.
+When choosing the Platinum Qantas variant over the Altitude Rewards Platinum, you’ll also need to factor in the different earn rates of each currency and transfer rates to partner programs.
 Our full guide to Altitude Rewards offers more detail about the program’s benefits.

-To sum up, points can be transferred into Singapore Airlines KrisFlyer, Cathay Pacific Asia Miles and Malaysia Airlines Enrich at a rate of 3 Altitude Rewards points to 1 frequent flyer program point/mile.
+To sum up, Altitude points can be transferred into Virgin Australia Velocity, Singapore Airlines KrisFlyer and Cathay Pacific Asia Miles at a rate of 3 Altitude Rewards points to 1 frequent flyer program point/mile.

-The choice between Altitude Qantas or Altitude Rewards is dependent on your personal points-earning preference.
+The choice between Altitude Qantas or Altitude Rewards will depend on your personal points-earning preference.

-Westpac cards support Apple Pay & Google Pay, meaning you can use this card on your smartphone for easier payments.
+Westpac cards support Apple Pay, Google Pay & Samsung Pay, meaning you can use this card on your smartphone for easier payments.
 Find out more in our guides for each of the compatible services.

 Summing up: the Westpac Altitude Platinum Card

-The Westpac Altitude Platinum is a viable mid-range annual fee card for the savvy points collector who wants to have options about which points programs they can earn in or transfer points to.
+The Westpac Altitude Platinum is a viable mid-range card for the savvy points collector who wants to have options about which points programs they can earn in or transfer points to.
+For those looking to earn Qantas Points on spend, then you instead may wish to consider the Qantas variant of this card.

 So ATO payments on the Mastercard don’t earn points but the American Express does.